How to Use Vintage Neutral Easter Decorations for Easy Spring Styling

 You can always make a plant look more inviting by adding it to a terra cotta pot.
 In fact, the more natural patina, the better!

-I always watch for these at thrift stores and flea markets.
+I always watch for these at thrift stores, yard sales, and flea markets.
 That’s where the best ones come from because they’ve been aging in old gardens for years!

 How to Use Neutral Easter Decorations: Tip #4